teleplayer123/teleplayer123/README.md

 # My Skills
 My strongest programming language is Python.
-I also have a good understanding of JavaScript, as well as HTML, and CSS.
+I also have a good understanding of JavaScript, as well as HTML.
 I am very well versed in both Linux and Windows operating systems, and have a solid foundation in troubleshooting and securing both Linux and Windows OS.
 I also have a good understanding of Assembly Language, and debugging/reverse engineering C code with GDB, as can be seen in my projects: [ROP Format Exploit](https://github.com/teleplayer123/ROP-Format-Exploit)